Omidou/Natural-disasters-data-story/index.md

 ### <a name="logistic_regression"></a> Researcher vs Politicians: How does the way they speak differ ?
 We decide to turn our attention to the vocabulary used by politicians and researchers.
 How do they approach tragic events such as natural disasters?
 We have created a model that is capable of identifying whether a certain quote is being spoken by a politician or a researcher with a high degree of certainty (greater than 99.5%).
-We found that the 30 most representative words for the two groups were the following.
+We found that the ten most representative words for the two groups were the following.

 <style>
 .tablelines table, .tablelines td, .tablelines th {